A proven track record

 User Experience Design took centre place in my work when I took an immersive 3-month course at GA, led by Mike Atherton – who is now working as a Content Strategist at Facebook.

 I’m driven by an insatiable curiosity about people and their relationship to technology, so I keep an eye on the big picture and future trends, while keeping up with the latest developments in interaction design and techniques.
+(Most recently – Augmented Reality (AR), remote working, and the potentials and perils of big-data & machine learning.)

 Strong industry links